prl-theworkshop/prl-theworkshop.github.io/README.md

 - [André Barreto](https://www.lncc.br/~amsb/) – "Value-Based Representation and Model Learning"
 - [Elias Bareinboim](https://causalai.net)

-## Important Dates -- **ICAPS DATES CHANGED**

-- Submission deadline: April 21, 2021.
-- Notification date: May 14, 2021.
-- Camera-ready deadline: June 25, 2021. ––extended two weeks.
-Upload it through [EasyChair](https://easychair.org/conferences/?conf=prl2021).
-- Workshop date: August 4 - 6, 2021 (TBD).

-The reference timezone for all deadlines is UTC-12.
-That is, as long as there is still some place anywhere in the world where the deadline has not yet passed, you are on time!

 ## Program (under construction)

 The event will be fully virtual, consisting of: